 While having several offers might seem like a good thing.
 Be careful not to offer them all at once in the same place.
 As many as 64% of consumers always or occasionally feel overwhelmed by choice and 54% of consumers admit to abandoning their carts because they couldn’t make up their mind.

 There are other elements of your marketing that may compound this frustration.
 Like chat boxes, too many questions before checkout, and offers with strict requirements.
 You want to make checkout as simple as possible so consumers can get through it before they start to doubt their decisions.

 Master Time and Placement

-There’s also a right time and place to make an offering.
+There’s also the right time and place to make an offering.
 An announcement on your front page makes sense, with a CTA that allows consumers to act on that offer.
-But constant pop-ups or notifications on your site, while customers are trying to learn more about your brand could run many consumers away.
-Time your offers well and if you’re going to use a pop-up, use it sparingly and time it so that customers have had a couple of minutes to figure out what you’re all about.
+But constant pop-ups or notifications on your site, while customers are trying to learn more about your brand.
+It could run many consumers away.
+Time your offers well and if you’re going to use a pop-up, use it sparingly.
+And the time it so that customers have had a couple of minutes to figure out what you’re all about.

 While driving sales is important, always put the user experience ahead of your marketing efforts.
 A good user experience ensures that people are more willing to spend time on your site.
 Learn about your brand and build up enough trust.
 So they feel comfortable about purchasing something from your company.